toronto-siggraph/website/index.md

     <img src="/images/event-placeholder.png" alt="Community partner event" style="width: 100%; height: auto; border-radius: 4px; margin-bottom: 12px;">
     <h3>Archiving Machines: From Punch Cards to Platforms</h3>
     <p><strong>Event Type:</strong> Community / Partner Event</p>
-    <p>Digital archive expert Dr. Amelia Acker talks on how our world got to be filled with data we create but cannot access</p>
+    <p>Digital Arching expert Dr. Amelia Acker talks on how our world got to be filled with data we create but cannot access, and what that means in the age of AI.</p>
     <p>Hosted by Thomas Fisher Rare Book Library</p>
     <p><a href="/events/">View event →</a></p>
   </div>